Farmington, Maine: History

 The area was once territory of the Canibas tribe of Abenaki Indians.
-They had two camps located near Farmington Falls, with fields cleared for cultivation of maize and potatoes.
+They had two camps located near Farmington Falls, with fields cleared for cultivation of maize and potatoes named Amassokanty (Amesoquanty by the French).
 Their fort's stockade enclosed about an acre at the center of what is today Farmington Falls village.

 A group from Topsham arrived in 1776 to explore the area and lay out a town, called Plantation No. 1 or Sandy River Plantation, but permanent settlement was delayed by the Revolutionary War.

 In 1781, the first settlers arrived, the same year a sawmill was established.
 On February 1, 1794, Sandy River Plantation was incorporated as Farmington, named for its unusually fertile soil.
 Beginning with a cluster of log houses at Farmington Falls, the town grew quickly and prospered.
 Agriculture was an important early occupation, with hay a principal product.
 Orchards yielded apples and other fruit.
 Farmington became one of the largest wool producing towns in New England, with many herds of sheep grazing the hills and intervales.

 The town's water power attracted industry, including five lumber mills, two sash, blind and door factories, two brickyards, a foundry, a rake factory, three gristmills, nearly a dozen carriage factories, a cheese factory, two corn canning factories, two reaper machine factories, a spool factory and a tannery.
 As a regional center for manufacturing, trade and agriculture, Farmington was designated county seat when Franklin County was formed in 1838.
 In 1859, the Androscoggin Railroad completed its line from Leeds Junction to Farmington, carrying freight and tourists.

 In 1879, the town became the southern terminus for the narrow gauge Sandy River Railroad (later part of the Sandy River and Rangeley Lakes Railroad), making it a gateway to the Rangeley Lake and Sugarloaf Mountain areas.
 Farmington suffered a devastating fire on October 22, 1886, when thirty-three houses, nineteen stores, three churches, the county jail and the post office were destroyed.
 The 1877 Methodist Church designed by noted architect Arthur H. Vinal survived.
-Farmington is today a college town and resort area.